Vespa ducalis

 This species specializes in attacking the nests of Polistines (paper wasps) and capturing the larvae to feed their own larvae.
 It is said to be almost exclusive in choice of prey, and very rarely takes other prey.
 It is said that a colony of Vespa ducalis needs at least 120 to 150 colonies of Polistine wasps to survive!
 Vespa ducalis, like its near relative Vespa tropica, usually hunts singly among trees and shrubs in search of such wasp nests.
 When it locates one, it will land on the nest, immediately proceeding to pull out larvae and pupae, often tearing the cells in the process.
 The original occupants usually hide in a corner or flee the nest, never fighting back!
 Like Vespa tropica, and unlike Vespa soror, this species seldom kills the original occupants, being content to drive them to one side so it can capture the larvae without resistance.

-In Hong Kong, this species has an extremely short life cycle, with queens emerging only in mid-May, and colonies starting to die off in September.
+In Hong Kong, this species has an extremely short life cycle, with queens starting their nests only in mid-May, and colonies starting to die off in September.

-Vespa ducalis is known to be a very mild-tempered species.
-It tolerates virtually any activity near the nest as long as the nest site is not touched.
-In August 2006, I relocated the nest pictured above, which by then had around 30 or 40 wasps and 3 combs.
+The exceptionally mild temperament of Vespa ducalis is something I often get carried away and long-winded in discussion, because even after extensive personal experience I find it hard to believe that such tolerance to human disturbance exists among any species of social wasp!
+It is totally lacking in any aggression and showing little defensive behaviour even if the nest is disturbed.
+From personal experience, I learnt that individuals of this species will react in three different ways to being disturbed on the nest: either ignoring the disturbance, latching on and biting lightly or moving away to avoid the disturbance.
+No other social wasp in Hong Kong will tolerate such intrusion into its nest!
+In August 2006, I relocated the nest built under the overhead bridge pictured above, upon finding out that someone had already reported the nest to the authorities and it would soon be destroyed.
+By then, it had around 30 or 40 wasps and 3 combs.
 When the nest was brought down in a net, the workers that escaped made no attempt to attack, but simply tried to return to the nest.
 Also, in an attempt to photograph the nest below, which was built in some bushes, I trimmed the bushes with a pair of shears in order to be able to photograph the nest.
 Since there were no workers on the envelope at that point, I used a stick to brush the envelope in order to get some workers out so I could photograph them on the nest.
 Only a few wasps emerged; they walked about the envelope, one of them gave the stick a lazy bite, but that was all, and they disappeared into the nest almost as quickly as they emerged.
-A friend who relocated an underground nest told me of how he simply enlarged the entrance with a shovel, then pulled the nest out with bare hands after stupefying the wasps with smoke!
-This is incredibly unaggressive by hornet standards!
-Still, it can give a painful sting (the only time I have been stung was by accidentally squeezing the leg of one), so it would be wise not to deliberately disturb a nest.
-It may occasionally nest inside houses, in structures such as cabinets or bookshelves.
-This is very rare in urban Hong Kong, although it may happen in the more rural estates.
-However, this species is certainly not a major threat to us.

 Watch video clips of Vespa ducalis